CreateJS/EaselJS/README.md

 # EaselJS

-EaselJS is a library to make it easy to build high-performance interactive 2D content in HTML5.
-It provides a display list to allow you to work with display elements on a canvas as nested objects.
-It also provides a simple framework for providing shape based mouse interactions on elements in the display list.
-This is useful for games, generative art, ads, data visualization, and other highly graphical experiences.
+EaselJS is a library for building high-performance interactive 2D content in HTML5.
+It provides a feature-rich display list to allow you to manipulate and animate graphics.
+It also provides a robust interactive model for mouse and touch interactions.

+It is excellent for building games, generative art, ads, data visualization, and other highly graphical experiences.
+It works well alone, or with the rest of the CreateJS suite: SoundJS, PreloadJS, and TweenJS.

+It has no external dependencies, and should be compatible with virtually any framework you enjoy using.

 ## Simple Example